Almost there — let's save your idea

 Claude Artifacts No. Publishing is documented, but not solution-level infosec compliance guarantees.
 No. Sharing and publishing exist, but not as an enterprise governance framework.

 Microsoft Copilot Maybe.
 Strong controls exist, but compliance still depends on policies, connectors, and setup.
 Maybe.
-Governance is stronger than most, but still configuration-dependent.
+Publishing and governance can be strong, but they remain configuration-dependent.

 Access review and security checks shown in a governed publishing interface on a rainbow gradient background.